Solo Stove Yukon Review: Yes, It’s Actually Smokeless

 Testing the Solo Stove

 I didn’t get a Solo Stove to do a review.
 I bought it as a birthday gift for my wife.
 But, we enjoyed it so much this summer that I decided to review the Yukon.
-I burned seasoned hardwood logs for the first seven months.
+I use seasoned hardwood logs and the occasional Duraflame when I’m out of firewood.
 Under those conditions, it performed as advertised.
 There was minimal smoke, and because it burns so efficiently, there’s very little ash or debris to clean out.

-I decided conduct a series of tests to answer some of the common questions and concerns people have about Solo Stoves.
+I decided conduct a series of tests for my Solo Stove review to answer some of the common questions and concerns people have about these fire pits.
 The first was to test the smokeless claims.
 If you’re using seasoned firewood, you’ll get smoke when you start your fire, but you’ll have a smoke-free fire once it gets going.
 Then, as the fire burns down, you’ll have a little smoke.

 The Solo Stove delivers on its promise.
 If they didn’t I wouldn’t have chosen the Yukon as the best smokeless fire pit.
 It provides a smoke-free fire experience.
 But, I wanted to push the envelope and kick up some smoke using green wood and leaves.
 With that combo, I created a smokey fire, but it didn’t last long.
 The key to the Solo Stove’s smokeless quality is that it burns very efficiently, so it quickly turned the leaves to ash and burned the green wood.